sonic-net/SONiC/doc/mgmt/SONiC_OC_Vlan_PortChannel_HLD.md

 - Configure min-links, MTU, admin-status, IP address and LACP fallback on PortChannel
 - Show PortChannel details

+### Clear counters
+- Support for clearing interface counters displayed by the "show interface" commands.
+User will be able to clear counters for all interfaces or given interface type or given interface name.
+- Support for clearing interface counters values via CLI/REST/gNMI.

 ### 1.1.1 Functional Requirements
-Provide management framework support to existing SONiC capabilities with respect to VLAN and PortChannel.
+1. Provide management framework support to existing SONiC capabilities with respect to VLAN, Loopback and PortChannel.
+2. Clear Counters support for Ethernet and PortChannel interfaces.

 ### 1.1.2 Configuration and Management Requirements
 - CLI configuration and show commands